Storage Solutions That Transformed Our Garage Makeover

 If you haven’t used an item in two years, out it goes to donation if it’s usable, trash if it isn’t.
 That’s our rule anyway.

-Not all of the stuff from those above “before” shots came back into the garage since we ruthlessly decluttered and donated a lot of things we really didn’t need.
+Not all of the stuff from those above “before” shots came back into the garage since we ruthlessly decluttered and donated a lot of things we really didn’t use.

 So Robert ripped out every last piece of lumber first (and then we were able to repurpose some of it in our shed for better use).